mpwalsh8/wpgform/readme.txt

 1. Install using the WordPress Pluin Installer (search for `WordPress Google Form`) or download `WordPress Google Form`, extract the `wpgforms` folder and upload `wpgforms` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Configure `WP Goolge Forms` from the `Settings` menu as appropriate.
-1. Recommended:  Create a Google Form Custom Post Type and then use the `[wpgform id='<Google Form CPT Id>']` shortcode wherever you'd like to insert the Google Form.
+1. Recommended:  Create a Google Form Custom Post Type and then use the `[wpgform id='<Google Form CPT Id>']` shortcode wherever you'd like to insert the Google Form or simply publish the form and use it's permalink URL.
 1. Alternatively:  Use the `[gform form='<full_url_to_form>']` shortcode wherever you'd like to insert the Google Form.

 == Usage ==

 As features have been added, usage of the `gform` shortcode has grown increasing complex.
-Begining with v0.46, a second shortcode, `wpgform` has been introduced in conjunction with a Custom Post Type to define forms.
+Begining with v0.46, a second shortcode, `wpgform` has been introduced in conjunction with a Custom Post Type to define forms deprecating usage of the `gformn` shortcode.
 Usage of the new shortcode and Custom Post Type is much, much easier than the complexities of the original `gform` shortcode.
 Users are strong encouraged to migrate usage to the new shortcode and Custom Post Type.
 New features will only be added to the Custom Post Type usage model.

 The WordPress Google Form shortcode `wpgform` supports a single attribute.
 The rest of the controls are derived from the information stored with the Custom Post Type.